ihiroky/gnome-shell-extension-panel-osd/README.md

 * Berend De Schouwer,
 * Jens Lody <jens@jenslody.de>.

-This file is part of *gnome-shell-extension-top-notification*.
+This file is part of *gnome-shell-extension-panel-osd*.

-*gnome-shell-extension-top-notification* is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.
+*gnome-shell-extension-panel-osd* is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.

-*gnome-shell-extension-top-notification* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*gnome-shell-extension-panel-osd* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with *gnome-shell-extension-top-notification*.
+You should have received a copy of the GNU General Public License along with *gnome-shell-extension-panel-osd*.
 If not, see <http://www.gnu.org/licenses/>.